 As the bad weather continued two German travels decided to move to an emergency shelter, a Belgium hiker joined us in the military tent.
 Polish guys were still in their tent in the field.

 Friday morning the ranger brought us some emergency food as we only had one protein bar and one bag of “Mountain House” ready meal left for both of us.
-Thank you Linda for all of it.
 Luckily we did not need the emergency food after all.
 Early afternoon after our usual short walk we got inside a tent.
 Not even 5 minutes later we heard a noise of an approaching helicopter.
 It clearly flew over our tent and seemed that it landed.
 All three of us jumped out of the tent in seconds.
 It was difficult to believe our eyes - an orange coast guard helicopter came to check if we were ok.

 The crew took us all on board and safely returned to Isafjordur.